prannoymulmi/Music-Storage-System/README.md

   Res.
 Comput.
 Sci, 8(3), pp.404-408.
 * Satoh, A., 2006, May.
 High-speed hardware architectures for authenticated encryption mode GCM.
 In 2006 IEEE International Symposium on Circuits and Systems (pp. 4-pp).
 IEEE.
+* Yadav, S., Ahmad, K. and Shekhar, J., 2011.
+Classification and prevention techniques of buffer overflow attacks.
+In Proceedings of the 5th National Conference (pp. 10-11).